 After a day and a half of hiking, I realized I didn’t need to have a large backpack.
 My husband was able to send my smaller day pack with our rector who would be joining us to hike for the day on Tuesday.
 Even though my pack was smaller, I still had everything I needed.

 During our pilgrimage, my “hiking sisters” and I had moments of questioning our choice to take this week-long journey.
 It was so very hot, the hills were sometimes so very difficult, and our feet were sore.
 However, we supported each other up the hill by being present in the moment.

 I knew that although I wasn’t going to be the fastest hiker on our Appalachian Camino, I would be persistent.
 Some days, though, I struggled, thinking, “I am slowing our group down.
 I wish I was faster.”
 One evening during our worship time, as we were sharing our experiences, I discovered my hiking companions thought my pace was a good one.
 They were grateful when I would state, “Time to take a break and drink some water.”
 They, too, desired these breaks.
 I discovered that even though I was not always the fastest, nor the strongest, I was seen as my group’s leader.
-I also came to appreciate that each woman in our group brought their own unique leadership qualities that our group needed: Kay was affirming and compassionate, Amanda was our encourager and always shared a positive outlook, and Meridith provided wise insight and authenticity as we journeyed through the week.
+I also came to appreciate that each woman in our group brought her own unique leadership qualities that our group needed: Kay was affirming and compassionate, Amanda was our encourager and always shared a positive outlook, and Meridith provided wise insight and authenticity as we journeyed through the week.

 Although I was extremely tired as the week progressed, I learned that if I was willing to try and begin hiking up the hill, God would provide me with everything I needed to finish the hike.
 I also learned that as I trusted God during my weakness and doubts, the mercy and grace I received would flow out to the people hiking with me.
 My Appalachian Camino experience has provided me with a clear reminder that God has created us to live in community, which is one of Logos Academy’s core values.